 The inaugural session was attended by Minister of State for Information Technology Sachin Pilot.
-I have seen him several times on TV on various debates, never seen him before in person.
-He is a great speaker, had come well prepared for his talk, all points were related only to Indic, mobile web (very rare for a politician).
+He had come well prepared for his talk, all points were related only to Indic, mobile web (very rare for a politician).
 An attendee mentioned to me that if even 20% of what he said gets implemented it would be good enough.
 Few points mentioned by him,

-- Tangible change in daily life needed, mobile web could bring that change.
+- Tangible change in daily life needed, the mobile web could bring that change.

 - Tele-density: 1995 (1%), 2011 (77%, rural 35%), 2020 (rural will be at 100%).
 Teledensity has improved because of wireless devices (mobiles).